-The requesting provider must have a current and valid registration at date of request.
+The requesting provider must have a current and valid registration at the date of request.

 Restrictive override code

-Under certain circumstances, providers are required to provide additional information on an account to enable assessment of a service.
-Omission of this information would result in either a rejection or further contact with the practice for clarification.
-The restrictive override code will enable providers to submit the additional information, for specific situations, through a two character indicator that will enable the correct assessment and payment for the service.
+Under certain circumstances, providers need to give more information on an account to allow assessment of a service.
+If the information is left out it will be rejected or the practice will be contacted for more details.
+The restrictive override code enables providers to send the extra information, for specific situations, through a two character indicator for correct assessment and payment for the service.